Younes43/Bouncing-Ball-Tracker-Client-Server-Application/Readme.md

 ### Final Thoughts / Learning Experience

 Resolving these issues was a significant learning experience, highlighting the complexities of working with real-time video streaming, containerization, and cross-library compatibility.
 The solutions implemented not only addressed the immediate problems but also enriched my knowledge and skills in software development and deployment.

+It wa a great opportunity for me to for showcasing my ability to quickly learn new concepts, my persistence in solving non-trivial problems.